Linaro/OpenCSD/README.md

 - _Version 0.9.1_:  Bugfix: Crash during decode when first memory access is to address where no image provided.
 - _Version 0.9.2_:  Bugfix: ETMv4: Incorrect Exception number output for Genric exception packets.
                     AutoFDO: update documentation for AutoFDO usage and add in "record.sh" script
+- _Version 0.9.3_:  Bugfix: Test snapshot library not handling 'offset' parameters in dump file sections.
+                    Install: ocsd_if_version.h moved to opencsd/include to allow installation on OS & use in compiling client apps.

 Licence Information